panpanzhang99299/panpanzhang99299.github.io/_pages/software.md

 [![JDS](https://img.shields.io/badge/JDS-10.6339%2F23--JDS1110-brightgreen)](https://doi.org/10.6339/23-JDS1110)
 <!-- badges: end -->

-This is a R package for weighted directed network analysis.
+This is a R package for weighted and directed network analysis.
 The package is publicly available on the [CRAN](https://cran.r-project.org/web/packages/wdnet/index.html).

 ### References